Chris Taylor Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves surrender the second-fewest home runs in baseball (140 total, 1.1 per game).
+- The Braves surrender the second-fewest home runs in baseball (141 total, one per game).

-- In his last appearance on Saturday, the lefty went six innings against the San Francisco Giants, allowing two earned runs while surrendering six hits.
+- In his last time out on Wednesday against the Colorado Rockies, the right-hander tossed six innings, giving up one earned run while surrendering three hits.

-- In 10 games this season, the 29-year-old has amassed a 2.85 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .262 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.